Overwatchs Hero Pools are removed from tournaments

 • Hero Pools will be removed from competitive play indefinitely, with no tentative date for re-implementation.

-• Beginning June 13, the Overwatch will use a single Hero Pool for the first two weeks of each tournament cycle, consisting of three weeks of qualifiers and a tournament weekend of group matches.
+• Beginning June 13, the Overwatch League will use a single Hero Pool for the two weeks of each tournament cycle, consisting of three weeks of qualifiers and a tournament weekend of group matches.
 Hero Pools will not be used during the week leading up to each tournament or during tournament ladder matches.

 Fans and players of Overwatch are rejoicing, as the immediate removal of Hero Pools from the competitive game is a good sign that Blizzard is listening to the community (albeit very late).